hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_1/raja-yoga/028_independence.md

 way you like.
 The material out of which a manufactured mind is created is the very same material which is used for the macrocosm.
 It is not that mind is one thing and matter another, they are different aspects of the same thing.
-Asmitâ, egoism, is the material, the fine state of existence out of which these made-minds and made-bodies of the Yogi are manufactured.
+Asmitā, egoism, is the material, the fine state of existence out of which these made-minds and made-bodies of the Yogi are manufactured.
 Therefore, when the Yogi has found the secret of these energies of nature, he can manufacture any number of bodies or minds out